Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--installed` is passed, only list installed formulae.

   * `versions [--compact]` <formulae>:
-    List previous versions of <formulae>, along with a command to checkout each version.
+    List previous versions of <formulae>, along with a command to install each version.

     If `--compact` is passed, show all options on a single line separated by